TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Transportation

 A year-long bus pass with the Lignes d’Azur costs 150 euros and includes infinite trips on Nice’s trams and buses.
 You can even use it to travel to nearby towns and cities such as Menton, Èze, and Saint-Paul-de-Vence.
+The only inconvenience is when bus workers go on strike — you must rely on walking or biking.

-The only inconvenience is when bus workers go on strike — then you either have to rely on walking or biking.
-The Vélo Bleu system, though, is very convenient; you can purchase daily, weekly, monthly, or yearly passes at numerous stations scattered throughout the city.
-Even the comfortable French trains are affordable: an eighty-minute roundtrip ride to nearby Ventimiglia, Italy costs a mere 11.40 euros.
+The Vélo Bleu is very convenient; you can purchase daily, weekly, monthly, or yearly passes at numerous stations scattered throughout the city.
+Even the comfortable SNCF French trains are affordable: an eighty-minute roundtrip ride to nearby Ventimiglia, Italy, costs a mere 11.40 euros.

 Accommodation

-The view from my dorm window
+The view from the author's dorm window in Nice, France.

 The view from my dorm window.